What is programmatic display advertising?

 This post is going to orientate you on the specific meaning of the term, why it’s important and how it works.
-By the end you should have a solid working knowledge of display ads traded prgrammatically.
+By the end, you should have a solid working knowledge of display ads traded programmatically.

 Here are the main points we will cover in this article:

 Programmatic display advertising is the automated buying and selling of banner ads that are placed on specially designated areas of websites, on social media platforms, or in apps.

 See here for a complete guide on what programmatic advertising is.